PlaidCloud/website/content/en/docs/reference/kubernetes-api/service-resources/endpoints-v1.md

     - **subsets.ports.appProtocol** (string)

       The application protocol for this port.
-This field follows standard Kubernetes label syntax.
+This field follows standard PlaidCloud label syntax.
 Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and http://www.iana.org/assignments/service-names).
 Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.